Hochen97/thetatauomb.com/README.md

 5. install PM2 for node application management using `npm i -g pm2`.
 ### Run instructions ###
 1. Development
-    1. run the application from the directory using `nodemon .`.
+    1. run the application from the project directory using the command `nodemon .`.
 2. Production
     1. run the application on the desired server using the command `pm2 start ./bin/www --name thetatauomb.com` from within the project directory.